-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS At 31 MARCH 2020 $\,$ v FBNQuest Merchant Bank Limited
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS At 30 JUNE 2020 $\,$ v FBNQuest Merchant Bank Limited

 The Company was incorporated in Nigeria as a limited liability company on 14 February 1995 and was granted a license to carry on the business of a discount house and commenced operations on 16 November 1995.
-Recently, the Company has transformed into a merchant bank.
+In 2015, the Company was transformed into a merchant bank.
 The Central Bank of Nigeria (CBN) license for merchant banking was obtained in May 2015 and while merchant banking operations commenced on 2 November, 2015.

-vi FBNQuest Trustees Limited (First Trustees Nigeria Limited)
+vi FBNQuest Trustees Limited